www.bankofscotland.co.uk/activate is the official website for Bank of Scotland credit card users to activate their card online.

 - Sign up for the account and select a username and password.

-- And finally, activate your card by clicking on “Activate Card” button you see in the dashboard.
+- And finally, activate your card by clicking on the “Activate Card” button you see on the dashboard.

 Need help regarding card activation of Bank of Scotland?
 Get in touch with their customer support for help.